RobotGrrl/Apisuru/README.md

 **Apisuru** is open source and available under the [CERN Open Hardware license](https://cern-ohl.web.cern.ch/), specifically CERN-OHL-P version 2.0.
 Let us know if you are interested in adapting Apisuru for an experiment in your hive this bee season!

+Apisuru documentation is available under the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).

 Apisuru © Copyright Erin RobotZwrrl, Robot Missions Inc.

 13 Feb 2025 (02-13-25) v1.0